 Now visitors can see some of these royal articles, including ceramics, paintings, brassware, timepieces, and jade, used or collected by the emperors.

-Take your time to enjoy the One-Day In-Depth Forbidden City Tour with China Travel:
+Take your time to enjoy the 4-Day Beijing Essence and In-depth Forbidden City Tour with China Travel:

 - Our English-speaking expert guide will lead you to explore this largest imperial palace in the world and give you comprehensive explanations with pictures.

-- You will see all important sites and discover the hidden history of Chinese imperial life.
+- You will see all highlights and discover the hidden history of Chinese imperial life.

-- In the afternoon, you’ll visit Jingshan Park to have a bird's eye view of the Forbidden City and watch sunset.
+- In the afternoon, you’ll visit corner watchtower to have a bird's eye view of the Forbidden City.

 More about Forbidden City